janobsivac/BPC-DE1-parking_system/README.md

     - The sensor also keeps track of the time when these waves are returned back as echoes (input "echo_in" to the "DistanceCalculation" block).
     - The time between sending and receiving the signal is measured, allowing distance calculation.
 This time is converted to distance based on the speed of sound in air.
 4. Distance calculation and display:
-    - The calculated distance is then processed and displayed
+    - The calculated distance is then processed and displayed on the seven-segment display and LED
-    - The segment display (LED[8:0]) and segment_data[6:0] indicate that the distance may be displayed using a seven segment display.
 ## Software description
 ![schema](https://github.com/janobsivac/BPC-DE1-parking_system/assets/159461221/dbc87e6d-cc1c-43ba-a0de-394e238cb112)
 - ```clock_instance``` - changes clock frekvency